memespring/wiki-platformland-content/explaining.md

 Platforms represent shared infrastructure.
 A modern government needs to approach digital platforms in the same way it does roads or company law.

-You can also point to exiasting digital infrastructure. e.g. weather.gov and GPS are platforms provided by the US federal government that others build upon.
+You can also point to existing digital infrastructure. e.g. weather.gov and GPS are platforms provided by the US federal government that others build upon.

+e.g. the 2012 [executive order from the Obama Administration](https://obamawhitehouse.archives.gov/the-press-office/2013/05/09/executive-order-making-open-and-machine-readable-new-default-government-) talks about data "managed as an asset throughout its life cycle".

 ## A better, digital, democracy